SasaKaranovic/OpenFanController/Documentation/src/docs/api.md

 - which hardware OpenFAN is running on
 - what is the hardware architecture
-- what is the firmware version curently running on the device
+- what is the firmware version currently running on the device
 - what is the protocol version used for communication

 It will also provide software information like release date and version.